docwho2/java-connect-lex-chatgpt/README.md

 If you have read down this far and you don't want to deploy this on your own, but would like to see it in action:
   - Call the [CLEO Main Number +1 (612) 255-9991](tel:+16122559991).
-  - If it detects you want to talk to person, it will transfer to my cell phone, you can then just hang up fast unless you reall want to speak to me.
+  - If it detects you want to talk to person, it will transfer to the MCI Test number which tells you your caller ID.
   - Please be kind as each call does cost money.
     - Amazon Connect per minute charges.
     - AWS Lex per minute charges.